InseeFrLab/sspcloud-init-scripts/README.md

 ```
 #!/bin/sh

+# This init script is used for ....
 # Expected parameters :
 # Indicate None if parameters are not needed, else :
 #   - parameter1 : brief description
 #   - parameter2 : brief description

-# This init script is used for ....
-# You should describe the aim of the script

 ```